True History of the Kelly Gang, Peter Carey

 By the time they set out on the journey to the South of France, Katherine and Murry had become virtually estranged.
 She was clearly suffering but refused to discuss her brother’s death; in fact she hardly spoke to Murry at all and it was as if she blamed him.
 Reading her diary in secret, Murry found her entries were consumed with her love for Leslie, while it appeared that he was no longer counted.

 Arriving in Marseille, they sought inexpensive accommodation along the coast where they could focus on their writing.
-They had been expecting warmer temperatures but the winter that year was brutally cold.
+They had expected warmer temperatures but the winter that year was brutally cold.
 Murry had food poisoning in Marseille and in Cassis the mistral blew, and they loathed their hotel.
 Consumed with her loss, Katherine wrote in her journal, ‘though he is lying in the middle of a wood in France and I am still walking upright and feeling the sun and the wind from the sea, I am just as much dead as he is.’

 Walking around the point in Cassis one day, Katherine was overwhelmed by grief and it seemed as though her weeping might never stop.
 This drew an angry response from Murry, followed by remorse.
 He later wrote of the grief that had ‘absorbed’ her, creating a ‘barrier’ between them.

 Searching for a better place to settle, they discovered Bandol, a village a few miles from Cassis.
 But by now Murry had had enough.
 In the notes for his edition of her letters (1951) he wrote: ‘I had resolved to return to England.
 I felt – no doubt foolishly – that her dead brother had taken the place in her heart that belonged to me.
 After spending two or three days at Bandol, while Katherine settled in, I returned to England on December 7, 1915.’
 They agreed to reunite once she had taken the time and the space she needed.